tiiiecherle/osx_install_config/README.md

 At a first glance it seems a bit complicated but it isn`t ;)

 There is the scritp itself and a bunch of `.txt` files where the files and folders for the backup are specified.
 The backup will be saved to `~/Desktop/backup_USERNAME_DATE` and is supposed to preserve all file permissions.
-That's why OS X could ask for your password when trying to delete the backup folder.
+That's why macOS could ask for your password when trying to delete the backup folder.
 I use .tar.gz to store the backup to another volume without loosing file permissions.

 The lines in the .../list/backup_restore_list.txt specify the files and folders to be backed up or restored.